processone/docs.ejabberd.im/content/admin/guide/installation.md

 	./configure --enable-mysql
 	make

+*Note*: To build ejabberd, you will need Internet access, as dependencies will by downloaded depending on the selected options in

 The build configuration script allows several options.
 To get the full list run the command:

 	#!console
 	./configure --help